Supporter FAQs

 Can’t torture survivors get the help they need from the NHS and social services?

 The NHS often refers survivors to us and other organisations because of the high level of specialist care and knowledge we can offer to meet such complex needs.
 Torture survivors need time – sometimes it takes weeks, or even months, for them to find the courage to talk about what has happened – we can be here for them.
 It has taken more than 30 years for us to amass the expert knowledge that we now share through training staff in other organisations and agencies, to improve care and support.
 Working with survivors of torture requires multi-cultural knowledge and appropriate training to address the complex and diverse needs of each individual.
-Because of the holistic services, we offer we are able to help each person as a whole, taking into account how their medical, emotional and practical needs are interlinked.
+Because of the holistic services we offer, we are able to help each person as a whole, taking into account how their medical, emotional and practical needs are interlinked.